ibericode/mailchimp-top-bar/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.3

-Adds a Mailchimp opt-in form in a top bar to your WordPress site.
+Adds a Mailchimp opt-in form to the top or bottom of your WordPress site.

 == Description ==

 Adds a beautiful, customizable sign-up bar to the top of your WordPress site.
 This bar is guaranteed to get the attention of your visitor and increase your Mailchimp subscribers.

-> This plugin is an add-on for the [Mailchimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).
+> This plugin is an add-on for the [MC4WP: Mailchimp for WordPress plugin](https://wordpress.org/plugins/mailchimp-for-wp/).

 = Mailchimp Sign-Up Bar, at a glance.. =